Skip to content

 External Tool

-Finally, if the custom language employs external tools for validating files in the language (for example, uses the Xerces library for XML schema validation), it can provide an implementation of the ExternalAnnotator interface and register it in com.intellij.externalAnnotator extension point.
+Finally, if the custom language employs external tools for validating files in the language (for example, uses the Xerces library for XML schema validation), it can provide an implementation of the ExternalAnnotator interface annotated with @ExtensionImpl.
+The base class ExternalAnnotator is annotated with @ExtensionAPI.

 The ExternalAnnotator highlighting has the lowest priority and is invoked only after all other background processing has completed.
 It uses the same AnnotationHolder interface for converting the output of the external tool into editor highlighting.